dusty-nv/jetson-inference/docs/pytorch-collect-detection.md

 ## Collecting Data

-Below is the `Data Capture Control` window after the `Dataset Type` drop-down has been set to Detection mode (do this first).
+Below is the `Data Capture Control` window, after the `Dataset Type` drop-down has been set to Detection mode (do this first).

 <img src="https://github.com/dusty-nv/jetson-inference/raw/dev/docs/images/pytorch-collection-detection-widget.jpg" >